oatItsaraphong/CPSC-473-Assignment4-TriviaGame/README.md

 # CPSC-473-Assignment4-TriviaGame

-Trivia game, but need to add the question first if the database is empty
+Start:
 install dependency: npm install

 start by using: node server.js

+Use the applicaiton:

+If there is no question in the DB the user need to provide the question in a add question section first.

+The score will always keep track of all the player combind